Barry P. Chaiken, MD

 Continued failure to embrace robust interoperability should no longer be an option for either provider organizations or vendors.
 The Office of the National Coordinator for Health Information Technology deserves praise for its efforts to push interoperability to the forefront, but many of the other stakeholders can do more.

-After more than 50 years of EMRs, our success in using EMRs to improve patient care pales in comparison to the resources invested in the effort.
+After more than 50 years of EMRs, our success in using them to improve patient care pales in comparison to the resources invested in the effort.
 Dangers exist in alienating clinicians and forcing them to leave their profession through the continued imposition of crushing documentation burdens.
-Poorly implemented EMRs that effectively and efficiently deliver expensive, substandard care contrasts with what is possible when EMRs are utilized properly.
+Poorly implemented EMRs that effectively and efficiently deliver expensive, substandard care contrasts with what is possible when EMRs are used to their full potential.

 The task to properly utilize EMRs remains undone.
 Without significant change in payment models, our attitude to interoperability, and acceptance of needed workflow and process, EMRs will never offer the benefits imagined by those pioneers at El Camino Hospital in 1971.

-Health IT Dashboard.
-Office of the National Coordinator for Health Information Technology. https://dashboard.healthit.gov/quickstats/quickstats.php.
-January 30, 2018
+Office of the National Coordinator for Health Information Technology (2017, August 3).
+Health IT dashboard: Quick stats.
+Retrieved January 30, 2018 from https://dashboard.healthit.gov/quickstats/quickstats.php.

 CMU Open Learning Initiative (n.d.).
 Health Information Technology Foundations.
 Module 8: The Evolution of Electronic Health Records.
 Retrieved January 30, 2018 from https://oli.cmu.edu/jcourse/workbook/activity/page?context=e6f7b56780020ca60106943387dcc70b.